 Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Asking Questions: Ask questions that arise from examining models or a theory, to clarify and/or seek additional information and relationships.
 All cells contain genetic information in the form of DNA molecules.
 Genes are regions in the DNA that contain the instructions that code for the formation of proteins, which carry out most of the work of the cells.
 Each chromosome consists of a single, very long DNA molecule, and each gene on the chromosome is a particular segment of that DNA.
 The instructions for forming species' characteristics are carried in DNA.
 All cells in an organism have the same genetic content, but the genes used (expressed) by the cell may be regulated in different ways.
-Not all DNA codes for protein; some segments of DNA are involved in regulatory or structural functions, and some have no, as of yet, known functions. • Empirical evidence is required to differentiate between cause and correlation and make claims about specific causes and effects.
+Not all DNA codes for protein; some segments of DNA are involved in regulatory or structural functions, and some have no, as of yet, known functions.
+Cause and Effect: Empirical evidence is required to differentiate between cause and correlation and make claims about specific causes and effects.

-B.LS3.2 Make and defend a claim based on evidence that inheritable genetic variations may result from: (1) new genetic combinations through meiosis, (2) viable errors occurring during replication, and/or (3) mutations caused by environmental factors.

-Clarification Statement: Emphasis is on using data to support arguments for the way variation occurs.
-Assessment Boundary: Assessment does not include the phases of meiosis or the biochemical mechanisms of specific steps in the process.

-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Engaging in Argument from Evidence: Make and defend a claim based on evidence about the natural world or the effectiveness of a design solution that reflects scientific knowledge and student-generated evidence.
+D 102 2 Males and defende de technologie n evidence that inheritable genetic variations may result from: (1) new genetic co and/or (3) mutations caused by environmental factors. mbinations through meiosis, (2) ing data to support arguments for the way variation occurs.
+Assessment Boundary : Assessment does not include the Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Engaging in Argument from Evidence: Make and defend a claim based on evidence about the natural world or the effectiveness of a design solution that reflects scientific knowledge and student-generated evidence.
 In sexual reproduction, chromosomes can sometimes swap sections during the process of meiosis (cell division), thereby creating new genetic combinations and thus more genetic variation.
 Although DNA replication is tightly regulated and remarkably accurate, errors do occur and result in mutations, which also cause mutations in genes, and variables in mutations are also inherited.
 Environmental factors also affect expression of traits, and hence affect the probability of occurrences of traits in the population; thus, the variation and distribution of traits observed depends on both genetic and environmental factors.
-Empirical evidence is required to differentiate between cause and correlation and make claims about specific causes and effects.

-B.LS3.3 Apply concepts of statistics and probability to explain the variation and distribution of expressed traits in a population.

-Clarification Statement: Emphasis is on distribution and variation of traits in a population and the use of mathematics (e.g., calculations of frequencies based on data from Punnett squares, graphical representations) to describe the distribution of traits in a population, not individuals.

-Assessment Boundary: Emphasis is on students' use of genetic models to explain the variation and patterns observed in a population as a combination of genetic and environmental factors.
-Assessment does not include Hardy-Weinberg calculations.

-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Analyzing and Interpreting Data: Apply concepts of statistics and probability (including determining function fits to data, slope, intercept, and correlation coefficient for linear fits) to scientific questions and problems, using digital tools Environmental factors also affect expression of traits, and hence affect the probability of occurrences of traits in the population; thus, the variation and distribution of traits observed depends on both genetic and environmental factors.
-Scale, Proportion, and Quantity: • Algebraic thinking is used to examine scientific data and predict the effect of a change in one variable on another (e.g., linear growth vs. exponential growth).
+Cause and Effect: Empirical evidence is required to differentiate between cause and correlation and make claims about specific causes and effects.
+Clarification Statement: Emphasis is on dia data from Punnett squares, graphical repr robability to explain the variation and distribution of expressed traits in a populat stribution and variation of traits in a population and the use of mathematics (e.g., c esentations) to describe the distribution of traits in a population, not individuals.
+As ain the variation and patterns observed in a population as a combination of genetic alculations of frequencies based or ssessment Boundary: Emphasis is Assessment does not include Hardy-Weink perg calculations.
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Analyzing and Interpreting Data: Apply concepts of statistics and probability (including determining function fits to data, slope, intercept, and correlation coefficient for linear fits) to scientific questions and problems, using digital tools when feasible.
+Environmental factors also affect expression of traits, and hence affect the probability of occurrences of traits in the population; thus, the variation and distribution of traits observed depends on both genetic and environmental factors.
+Scale, Proportion, and Quantity: Algebraic thinking is used to examine scientific data and predict the effect of a change in one variable on another (e.g., linear growth vs. exponential growth).